UKPLab/lou-gender-fair-reformulations/README.md

   For example, *Politiker* (*politician.MASC.PL*) is changed to *Politikerne* (*politician.FEM.MASC.NEUT.PL*).
 </details>

+### Files
+You find in the `lou` folder one file for each task, for example, `germeval-engaging.jsonl`.
+These files contain one json-entry for each instance.
+As shown in *Figure*, such an instance-entry includes the original (`Original`) text along with the reformulated version regarding the six gender-inclusive and gender-neutral strategies.
+In addition, you find the task specific annotation (`label`), and for the stance detection task (`x-stance-de`) the corresponding topic.

 ## Experiments
 With the following steps, you can run the experiments of the paper on the `Lou` dataset.